 Q: What is paracord?

 A: Parachute cord (also paracord or 550 cord when referring to type-III paracord) is a lightweight nylon cord originally used in the suspension lines of parachutes.
 This cord is useful for many other tasks and is now used as a general purpose utility cord by both military personnel and civilians.
-This versatile cord was even used by astronauts during the 82nd Space Shuttle mission to repair the Hubble Space Telescope.

 The braided sheath has a high number of interwoven strands for its size, giving it a relatively smooth texture.
 The all-nylon construction makes paracord fairly elastic, but should never be used for climbing.
 Type III, a type commonly found in use, is nominally rated with a minimum breaking strength of 550 pounds, thus the nickname "550 cord".
 It has seven inner nylon strands which can be removed for a number of survival purposes.
 Untie a paracord bracelet and you have aproximately 5 meters of strong rope which you can use to replace a tent string, a broken shoelace or tie things together at a camping trip.